mattgaidica/iir-designer-cmsis-dsp/README.md

+# All functions have been modified for MATLAB #

+Original README
+-

 # iir-designer-cmsis-dsp
 A collection of GNU Octave scripts to design IIR filters that can be HW accelerated on ARM Cortex cores via CMSIS DSP.